zendevMehdi/SystemUtils/README.md

 ## Installation

 You can get jar from release section or create new project and add src folder to the project.

-# SystemUtils

-This library help developers to access hardware information and use operating system tools to fetch and view information from system.

 ## Usage/Examples